Cancer Community Center

 How does Cancer Community Center spend its money?

 Cancer Community Center directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Cancer Community Center tax-deductible?